 About External Authentication Configuration

-An authentication provider is a way of linking Service Manager to a service that provides authentication services for you.
+An authentication provider is a way of linking Neurons for ITSM to a service that provides authentication services for you.

 Use the Authentication Providers workspace to manage multiple authentication providers for user accounts with authentication credentials that were already established elsewhere.

 There are two ways to add an authentication provider: either manually, as described in Adding an Authentication Provider Manually, and by using metadata, as described in Adding an Authentication Provider by Importing Metadata.

 1.From the Configuration Console, click Configure > Security Controls > Authentication Providers to open the Authentication Providers workspace.